 Many women struggle with debilitating fatigue on almost a daily basis.
-While chronic illness is often a major culprit, toxic habits can sap your daily energy without you even realizing it.
+While chronic illness is often a major culprit, toxic habits can drain your energy without you even realizing it.

 If you don’t know what’s causing your fatigue, it can lead to an ongoing cycle of despair and depression.
 These destructive thoughts can bog you down and even prevent you from actively seeking solutions to the problems that you’re struggling with.